 Neither chart is a perfect match with the chart of user experience metrics, but it trends in the right direction – much more so, at least, than the chart of backend metrics.
 The weight of assets and weight of images on the site says nothing about the hosting service itself, but instead speaks to the tendencies of the sites that use them.
 That leads us to our two main conclusions:

 - There is no obvious, broadly applicable link between hosting performance and end-user performance

 - Factors relating to the content on the site correlate better with end-user experience than other factors

 That seems obvious?

 As we did then, we counter with performance data suggesting that the host has far less to do with performance than the tendencies of site owners to load up their sites with heavy content.
-This study of the IR 500 shows that even sites with phenomenal hosting aren?t always fast ? in fact, they might even be worse than average.
+This study of the IR 500 shows that even sites with phenomenal hosting aren’t always fast ? in fact, they might even be worse than average.

-Site owners should be aware that the choices they make about the content on their site has a huge effect on their site’s load time and engagement.
+Site owners should be aware that the choices they make about the content on their site have a huge effect on their site’s load time and engagement.
 If your site has performance problems, audit your content using a tool like websitetest.com.
 Then work with your marketing team to pare down content and work with IT to streamline content through FEO techniques.
 (Or, check out Yottaa 4D Optimization Technology for an automated solution.)